Policy and Procedure for Satisfactory Academic Progress (Distance Education Graduate Students)

 Financial aid suspension is assigned when a student fails to meet SAP standards while on financial aid warning or financial aid probation.
 A student on suspension will be notified of their status and is no longer eligible for federal aid.
 Federal aid will be reinstated once the student is again meeting SAP standards or with the approval of a SAP appeal.

 Suspension may be assigned to a readmitted student who does not meet SAP standards.
 The Office of Financial Assistance reserves the right to suspend distance education graduate students who completely withdraw.
-Complete withdraw or failure to complete all courses in a term may result in financial aid suspension and require appeal.
+Complete withdrawal or failure to complete all courses in a term may result in financial aid suspension and require appeal.

 Incomplete Coursework